Xiddler/PORTABLE_ENV/dotfiles/cheat/cli.md

 # copy filename into clipboard
  readlink -f <filename> | clipcopy

+# find file containing a string

+NOTE: the -l flag means that only the filenames are printed to stdout

-# find file containing a string e.g. "comenius" in a file in the current directory i.e. '.' -- will output only the file name due to the -l flag
+e.g. "comenius" in a file in the current directory i.e. '.' -- will output only the file name due to the -l flag

+- using grep
 grep -Rnwil '.' -e 'comenius'

+grep -Rnl "fool" .

+- using rg
+rg -nwil '.' -e 'fool'

+rg -nwil 'fool' .

+## find files in current folder containing 'fool'

+- will list only the file names find . -type f -exec rg -l 'fool' {} +

+- will list filenames and the relevant line find . -print0 | xargs -0 rg -H -n "fool"

 # create a random long password
 openssl rand -hex 64